Copenhagen University Library: The library in Fiolstræde

 Up through the 19th century it became clear that the library's premises in the Trinitatis Complex were outdated.
 They had become too small and the unusual access along the Round Tower's helical corridor was also impractical.
 In 1856, the university held an architectural competition for the design of a new library on a site in Fiolstræde, just behind the university's main building.
 The competition was won by Johan Daniel Herholdt.
 Construction started in 1857 and the new building was completed in 1861.
 The same year the astronomical observatory also moved to a specially designed building, the Østervold Observatory, constructed on the city's old fortifications which were being decommissioned.

 In 1867, the University Library was merged with the Classen Library, the third largest library in Copenhagen at the time with 30,000 volumes.

 The library in the 20th century

 In 1930, the University Library became an independent institution directly under the Ministry of Education.
-Once again suffering from shortage of space, it was split into a First and Second Department in 1938.
+Once again suffering from a shortage of space, it was split into a First and Second Department in 1938.
 The latter moved to a new building at Nørre Allé to serve the Faculties of Science and Medicine.
 In 1989, the University Library's First Department, serving theology, the humanities and social sciences, was merged with the Royal Library.
 As of 1 January 2006, the University's Second Department was also merged with the Royal Library and changed its name to Copenhagen University Library North.
 Officially, the name was changed to the Royal Library, National Library and Copenhagen University Library.